Dalian No. 24 High School: School Badge

 Dalian No. 24 High School’s badge consists of three colored ribbons.
 They are in blue, red and yellow, respectively representing dignity, enthusiasm, and vitality.
 The three colored ribbons are in three directions.
 In a clockwise rotation, it symbols transcendent students from various middle schools gather in Dalian No. 24 High School, a place to strive for their dreams.
 In an anticlockwise rotation, three ribbons mean students who graduate from Dalian NO. 24 High School are capable of building up their reputations in numerous domains.

 History

-The original school was founded in 1920 by the Japanese, previously known as Dalian Fifth Ordinary Elementary School.
-In 1946 after the Japanese surrendered its name changed into Dalian Seventh Japanese Overseas Elementary School.
-The name changed in 1949 again into Dalian Yucai High School for providing advanced educations in Dalian.
-After 1958, the school is renamed as Dalian No. 24 High School.
+The official establishment of Dalian No. 24 Middle School was in September 1958, and its history can be traced back to the Dalian No. 5 Ordinary Primary School established by the Japanese during the Japanese occupation in 1920.

+In 1920, Dalian Fifth Ordinary Primary School was established.

+In 1925, it was renamed Dalian Chunri Primary School.

+In 1941, it was renamed Dalian Chunri National School.

+In 1946, Japan surrendered and withdrew from Dalian, becoming the seventh school of Dalian Japanese Overseas Elementary School.

+In 1949, it was renamed as Yucai School (the then principal was Mao Daxun, the first secretary of the Municipal Party Committee of Lvda City, and the first education director was Yang Kaiying, the cousin of Yang Kaihui).

+In 1951, Dalian Fourth Middle School was established.

+In 1956, Yucai School merged with Dalian Fourth Middle School, and the school name was used as Dalian Fourth Middle School.

+In 1960, it was renamed Dalian 24th Middle School.

+In 1962, it was designated as a key high school in Liaoning Province.